vippsas/vipps-developers/vipps-developer-portal-getting-started.md

 For in-depth information about the Vipps Developer Portal, see the PDF manual: https://github.com/vippsas/vipps-developers

-_*Please note:*:_ We have recently updated the colors for the test and production environments, and the screenshots in the documentation have not yet been updated.
-The navigation and functionality is unchanged.
+**Please note:** _We have recently updated the colors for the Test (purple) and Production (orange) environments.
+The screenshots in the documentation have not yet been updated, but the functionality is unchanged._

 # Step 0